WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

 View Data images are from 2 views in the apache_logs schema.
 Database normalization at work.
 There are 35 more schema views.
-## MySQL view logs totalled by URIs
+## MySQL Access Log View by URI
-MySQL View - apache_logs.access_log_requri_list - data from LogFormat: extended
+MySQL View - apache_logs.access_log_requri_list - data from LogFormat: combined & extended
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)
-## Error Log Views
+## MySQL Error Log Views
-MySQL Error Views - most of the verbiage above is about Access Logs.
-The application also does the same normalization with error logs.
-These are many of the views in apache_logs Schema.
-The error log attribute is the name of the first column.
+MySQL Error Log Views - The application imports and normalizes error log data as well.
+Some of the schema views.
+Error log attribute is name of first column.
 Each attribute has associated table in apache_logs Schema.
 ![Screenshot 2024-10-26 164911](https://github.com/user-attachments/assets/11094e41-9897-44ab-8c23-e8b75cb5916f)
 ![Screenshot 2024-10-26 164842](https://github.com/user-attachments/assets/c1fcfb1a-2c45-4525-80ce-11702b0c609a)
 ![Screenshot 2024-10-26 164449](https://github.com/user-attachments/assets/9bcf7ffe-c72f-43cb-8011-2cdf2978934a)